Magnifying Networks for Images with Billions of Pixels: Magnifying Networks

 The \emph{grid generator} then creates the desired grid by applying $\theta$ on a meshgrid with dimensions $56 \times 56$.
 Based on a differentiable \emph{sampler}, e.g.\ billinear sampling, an image can be transformed by $\theta$ by interpolating it onto the grid.

 \paragraph{Sampler} Early on while experimenting with bilinear interpolation, it became obvious that it was a poor choice of a sampler for our work.
-For more information we direct the reader to the excellent work of Jiang et al.\ ~\cite{WeiWeiwTagl+2019} that later came out corroborating to our empirical analysis and providing an alternative sampler, called Linearized Multi-Sampling, whose gradients are not affected by the amount of scaling (i.e.\ how much the network has zoomed-in) that is needed (part of our empirical analysis is included in the Appendix).
+For more information we direct the reader to the excellent work of Jiang et al.\ ~\cite{WeiWeiwTagl+2019} that later came out corroborating to our empirical analysis and providing an alternative sampler, called Linearized Multi-Sampling, whose gradients are not affected by the amount of scaling (i.e.\ how much the network has zoomed-in) performed (part of our empirical analysis is included in the Appendix).
 We use the original implementation of this sampler as provided to the authors by Jiang et al.\ ~\cite{WeiWeiwTagl+2019}.

-\paragraph{Sampling (The ``heart'' of the MagNet)} This is the part that makes each layer "magnifying".
-Given $\theta$ and $I$, we can transform $I$ based on $\theta$ (simple matrix operation) to retrieve an image containing only the detected region of interest.
+\paragraph{Sampling} This is the part that makes each layer "magnifying", and constitutes our main technical contribution to the field.
+Given $\theta$ and $I$, we can transform $I$ based on $\theta$ (simple matrix operation) to retrieve an image containing only the detected ROI.
 MagNet applies the transformation $\theta$ on $I^\prime$ instead, thereby allowing the output to contain information (finer-grain) that was not present in $I$.
 An example of a magnifying layer that outputs two patches is shown in Figure~\ref{fig:maglayer}.
 The introduction of new information by transforming images that came from a higher magnification level is what enabled the idea of stacking multiple magnification layers together.